vitalboyzf/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpch.md

 ### Execution

-To run the benchmark, login as `gpadmin` on `mdw` in the CloudberryDB Sandbox, and execute the following command:
+To run the benchmark, login as `gpadmin` on `mdw` in the Apache Cloudberry Sandbox, and execute the following command:

 ```bash
 su - gpadmin